Noor Jehan

 Along with Ahmed Rushdi, she holds the record for having given voice to the largest number of film songs in the history of Pakistani cinema.
-She recorded about 20,000 songs in various languages including Urdu, Hindi, Punjabi and Sindhi.
-She sang a total of 2,422 songs in 1148 Pakistani films during a career that lasted more than half a century.
+She recorded about 10,000 songs in various languages, including Urdu, Punjabi, and Sindhi.
+She sang a total of 2,422 songs in 1,148 Pakistani films during a career that lasted more than half a century.
 She is also considered to be the first female Pakistani film director.

 Early life

-Noor Jehan was born as Allah Rakhi Wasai into a Punjabi Muslim family in Kasur, Punjab, British India and was one of the eleven children of Imdad Ali and Fateh Bibi.
+Noor Jehan was born as Allah Wasai on 21 September 1926 into a Punjabi Muslim family in Kot Murad Khan, near Kasur, Punjab, British India.
+She was one of eight children of Imdad Ali and Fateh Bibi.